2022 United Kingdom local elections: County councils

 County councils are the upper tier of a two-tier system of local government, with the area each council covers subdivided into district councils with different responsibilities.
-These are first-past-the-post elections with a mixture of single-member and multi-member electoral divisions.
+These are first-past-the-post or block voting elections, with a mixture of single-member and multi-member electoral divisions.
 County councils are elected in full every four years, with the last election having been in 2021.
 However, due to consultations about possible unitarisation, elections for three county councils were postponed to 2022.
 The government has announced plans to replace the councils with unitary authorities pending Parliamentary approval.

 Elections to the new Somerset Council took place on 5 May 2022 for a unitary authority to run concurrently with the district councils until their abolition in April 2023.
 In a similar way, members of North Yorkshire Council were elected at the same time, with its councillors to serve as county councillors for one year and then to serve an additional four-year term as unitary councillors.
 Cumbria's two new unitary authorities were elected as "shadow authorities" which would go live after gaining their powers in 2023.